mapikit/meta-system-docs/docs/guides/contributing.md

 When we already started working on a feature for a version, there will be an issue made for it on this [list](https://github.com/mapikit/meta-system/issues), which we use to track development.
 If you don't see a feature for a next version there, it probably means we haven't started working on it yet, so in this case, you're welcome to adopt a task!

-## Ecosystem
+## Addons
-Perhaps even more important than the core of the Meta-System itself, there is the ecosystem to support its usage.
-The ecosystem is composed of all the libraries that support both the development of the core, and the development of packages and protocols.

-Contributing to the ecosystem consists in improving the quality of the libraries and helpers, making them more useful and stable, as well as better documented overall.

-## Packages, Functions, and Protocols
-Yes, we do consider this as a contribution!
-Packages and protocols are what makes Meta-System to be more useful to more people.
-We assume that we simply cannot make a software capable of solving all the possible cases, so, instead, we give the users tools for them to increase the usability of the software.
+Perhaps even more important than the core of the Meta-System itself, there is the Addons ecosystem, and yes, we do consider this as a contribution!
+Addons are what makes Meta-System to be more useful to more people.
+We assume that we simply cannot make Meta-System capable of solving all the possible cases, so, instead, we give the users tools for them to increase the usability of MSYS.

-By creating and maintaining packages and protocols, you are creating functionality for every user of Meta-System too. :heart:
+By creating and maintaining such packages, you are creating functionality for every user of Meta-System too. :heart:

+## Meta-Editor (Coming Soon!)
+We're already hard at work to provide an application for everyone to be able to create their MSYS-based services by a drag'n'drop GUI.
+Ping us at our [Discord](https://discord.gg/ndGsnbTW7V) for more information or to know how you can help!